Michi-Tsubaki/Michi-Tsubaki/README.md

-ALL THE ITEMS ARE CLOSED DUE TO APPLYING A PATENT PERMISSION.
-SORRY.
+ALL THE ITEMS ARE CLOSED.

 <!---
 Michi-Tsubaki/Michi-Tsubaki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.